Pierre-Antoine Antonelle: Revolutionary period

 Antonelle, heavily inspired by the Age of Enlightenment was an early supporter of the French Revolution.
 He was the leader of the Monnaidiers, the Arlesien partisans of the Revolution.
 He was the first elected mayor of Arles and as mayor adopted a series of anticlerical policies, including the expulsion of non-juring priests.
 While still mayor of Arles, Antonelle was sent to Avignon to facilitate the reunion of the Comtat Venaissin with France.
 Afterwards, Antonelle was sent to Marseille with orders to restore public order.
 Beginning in June 1791, Antonelle was forced to flee Arles for Aix-en-Provence, when public opinion turned against the revolution.

 In August 1791, Antonelle was elected deputy of Bouches-du-Rhône to the Assemblée nationale législative, and soon became secretary to the body.
-He was sent to the Armée du Nord with orders to arrest the general La Fayette, but was detained in Mézières while La Fayette escaped.
+He was sent to the Armée du Nord with orders to arrest Gilbert du Motier, Marquis de Lafayette, but was detained in Mézières while La Fayette escaped.

 After returning to Paris, Antonelle became president of the Jacobin Club and became a member of the Revolutionary Tribunal.
 He refused to strongly condemn the Girondists, a move which was regarded with suspicion by Antonelle's Jacobin allies, and Antonelle was imprisoned until the Thermidorian reaction.

 Shortly after being freed from prison, Antonelle sided with the National Convention during the insurrection of 13 Vendémiaire.
 After this, Antonelle largely retired from active political service to publish works on the theory behind the Revolution and on human rights.
 In November 1795, he became the editor in chief of Bulletin politique, the official journal of the Directory.
 Antonelle was fired from the position after only ten days, and he moved on to become one of the principal contributors to the Journal des hommes libres.

-In 1796, Antonelle was named one of the secret directors of the Conspiracy of Equals, but was acquitted, possibly due to the influence of Barras.
+In 1796, Antonelle was named one of the secret directors of the Conspiracy of Equals but was acquitted, possibly due to the influence of Paul Barras.
 Alongside Barras, Antonelle then founded the journal Démocrate constitutionnel.
-He supported the Coup of 18 Fructidor, but was nearly imprisoned again when Merlin de Thionville attempted to have Antonelle deported as an aristocrat.
+He supported the Coup of 18 Fructidor but was nearly imprisoned again when Antoine Christophe Merlin attempted to have Antonelle deported as an aristocrat.
 He was elected deputy of the Bouches-du-Rhône, but the election was declared invalid the next day.
 Frustrated, Antonelle began to publish anti-government polemics and co-founded the Club du Manège.
 Shortly before Napoléon's coup d'état, Antonelle was elected to the Council of 500, but the election was again annulled.
 One week later, Antonelle was exiled to Charente-Inférieure.